awsdocs/amazon-route53-docs/doc_source/welcome-domain-registration.md

    For more information, see [How internet traffic is routed to your website or web application](welcome-dns-service.md)\.

 1. At the end of the registration process, we send your information to the registrar for the domain\.
 The [domain registrar](route-53-concepts.md#route-53-concepts-domain-registrar) is either Amazon Registrar, Inc\. or our registrar associate, Gandi\.
-To find out who the registrar is for your domain, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
+To find out who the registrar is for your domain, see [Finding your registrar](find-your-registrar.md)\.

 1. The registrar sends your information to the *registry* for the domain\.
 A registry is a company that sells domain registrations for one or more top\-level domains, such as \.com\.